-The Scottish electorate vote on the question ‘Should Scotland be an independent country?’ on Thursday 18th September 2015.
-The UK Government state that if a simple majority of the votes cast are in favour of independence, then “Scotland would become an independent country after a process of negotiations”.
-If the majority is against independence, then Scotland would continue within the United Kingdom (1).
+The Scottish electorate voted on the question ‘Should Scotland be an independent country?’ on Thursday 18th September 2015.
+The UK Government stated that if a simple majority of the votes cast were in favour of independence, then “Scotland would become an independent country after a process of negotiations”.
+If the majority voted against independence, then Scotland would continue within the United Kingdom (1).
 In addition, further powers would be devolved to the Scottish Parliament as a result of the Scotland Act 2012.
-This article looks at some of the drivers and barriers from a marketing and brand perspective.
+This article looks at some of the drivers and barriers from a political branding and also marketing perspective.

 The Scottish electorate

 Scottish residents over the age of 16 are eligible to vote.
 According to the National Records for Scotland 4.1m people aged 16+ registered to vote (2).
 Though of nearly half a million EU citizens living in Scotland just 94k registered.
 16-17 year olds also voted for the first time.
 This is the result of a political bargain or trade which suggests different benefits to the different political sides.

 Influencing starts with awareness of an issue or opportunity.
 Appreciating or rejecting an idea, engaging (and potentially interacting with other influences or influencers) then follows to reinforce or change voting intention and behaviour.
 Research in political science has traditionally ignored non-rational considerations in theories of mass political behaviour though a growing literature suggests that affective states (i.e. emotions or feelings in contrast to cognition) are both beneficial and biasing (3).
 In addition other research (4) found that anxiety and enthusiasm encourage more evaluation and consideration of political choices.
 Also that events such as the outcome of football matches (5) and the weather (6) can stir emotions and affect voting decisions.